karteekvarma/Python/README.md

 # Python
-The **ASSIGNMENT** project is a simple Image editing tool.
+The **image_editor** project is a simple Image editing tool.
 Where the operations performed are.

 Image Re-sizing
 Image rotation To any required degree